Brett Wallace

 [edit] Biographical Information

-Brett Wallace won a Triple Crown in one of the top college conferences.
+Brett Wallace won a Triple Crown in one of the top college conferences in 2007 then made it to the majors three years later.

 Wallace hit .464/.626/.889 in high school and was 5-0 with 8 saves.
 As a senior, he hit .520 with 40 RBI in 75 at-bats and was a Collegiate Baseball All-American.
 He was picked in the 42nd round of the 2005 amateur draft by the Toronto Blue Jays.
 In 2006, the freshman hit .371 to finish 5th in the prestigious Pacific-10 Conference.
 He did not win Freshman of the Year honors as those went to Ike Davis.
 Wallace hit .248/.343/.400 for the Falmouth Commodores of the Cape Cod League and ranked 5th with 22 RBI.